Rangers vs. Orioles Player Props Betting Odds

 Semien Stats

-- Semien has 12 doubles, two triples, eight home runs, 24 walks and 40 RBI (60 total hits).
-He has stolen seven bases.
+- Semien has 12 doubles, two triples, eight home runs, 24 walks and 40 RBI (61 total hits).
+He's also stolen seven bases.

-- Semien hopes to build on a 14-game hitting streak in this matchup.
-During his last 10 games he is hitting .333 with three doubles, two triples, a home run, a walk and seven RBI.
+- Semien has hit safely in 15 straight games.
+In his last 10 outings he is batting .326 with three doubles, two triples, a home run, a walk and six RBI.

 Semien Recent Games